How to Build a Blackberry Trellis: a simple way to grow thornless blackberries

 What You’ll Need to Build a Blackberry Trellis

-Painting the wood is optional but it may extend the life of the posts if you take the time to do so.
+To create your own trellis, you’ll need just a few DIY materials that you can get from any hardware store.
+Painting the wood is optional, but it may extend the life of the posts if you take the time to do so.
 The eyelet screws you use should be suitable for outdoor use and have an eye big enough for two wires to fit through.
 If you don’t have them on hand and want to save money, you can use ordinary screws and wrap the wire around them.
-I go over this in the video you’ll find at the bottom of this piece.

 How to build a Blackberry Trellis: a simple way to grow thornless blackberries.
 Wood, wire, and eyelet screws are all you need to build a simple blackberry trellis.
 This is an inexpensive way to grow thornless blackberries in the vegetable garden.
 There's a video showing how I built mine at the end of this piece #lovelygreens #growyourown #vegetablegarden #diygarden #blackberries #gardening #gardeningtips